Artificial intelligence in recruiting: a guide to human resource

 In fact, artificial intelligence allows HR not only to not interrupt its workflow, but to design and plan it in the best possible way and to experience it with greater awareness.

-Moreover, thanks to AI and the automation of certain processes, the time to hire would be considerably reduced, as we know, which is essential in order not to let the best talents slip away.
+Moreover, thanks to AI and the automation of certain processes, the time to hire will be considerably reduced, as we know, which is essential in order not to let the best talents slip away.
 In fact, creating a smooth and flowing selection process improves the candidate’s all-around experience with the company.

 On both sides, there is a twofold benefit.